 Tissue specificity (the distribution of antibody staining or protein expression in human cell types)

 Cell line specificity (the distribution of RNA abundance in cell lines)

-From the list choose the gene you are interested in: an interactive overview of RNA and protein expression data will appear (Figure.3).
+Choose the gene you are interested in from the list: an interactive overview of RNA and protein expression data will appear (Figure.3).